-In this edition of our Projecting Trends series, Bas Grasmayer take a look at the types of accelerator programs that exist for music startups and artists, the underlying trend, and where it’s all leading.
+In this edition of our Projecting Trends series, Bas Grasmayer takes a look at the types of accelerator programs that exist for music startups and artists, the underlying trend, and where it’s all leading.

 Every year, thousands of startups graduate from accelerator programs or incubators.
 The music business counts many startups that went through such programs, and not just startups.
 As young artists are increasingly approaching their craft as entrepreneurs, special programs to help them develop their business are appearing around the world.
 Let’s take a look at the types of programs that exist for startups and artists, the underlying trend, and where it’s all leading.